Watch the game reveal for the FIRST Tech Challenge 2024-2025 season, Into the Deep!

 How do new students join a team?

-Click on the buttons below to add a student’s name to a team waitlist.
+Click on the button below to add a student’s name to a team waitlist.
 Students are selected off of the waitlist as space becomes available based on a number of criteria, including the age and gender balance of the team, if siblings are currently enrolled on a Broomfield Robotics Team, if a parent volunteers for Broomfield STEM, if the student has attended other Broomfield STEM events or programs, and how long a student/family has been on the waitlist.

-UPDATE July 20, 2024:
+UPDATE July 28, 2025:

 Meet the Mentors